cdli-gh/conll2graphml/README.md

 ### Requirements
 #### CoNLL
 - lemma should be followed with the sense in square brackets, eg Jean-Jacques[1]
-- POS is requred for the lemmata to add to the graph
+- POS is required for the lemmata to add to the graph
-- Morphological annotations must be stripped piror to running the script
+- Morphological annotations must be stripped prior to running the script

 #### node_attr and edge_attr
 - column names will be used as attributes names